hashicorp/consul/website/source/docs/agent/rpc.html.markdown

 The body returns the number of nodes successfully joined.

-### members
+### members-lan

-The members command is used to return all the known members and associated information.
+The members-lan command is used to return all the known lan members and associated information.
+All agents will respond to this command.

 There is no request body, but the response looks like:

 ```
     {"Members": [